dekuNukem/RGBeeb/README.md

 First of all, all modifications here are **non-destructive and reversible**.
 So no Beebs were harmed during the creation of this project!

-What's more, modifying BBC Micros certainly was not unheard of even back then!
+What's more, modifying BBC Micros was not unheard of even back then!
 One great example is the original [Torch Communicator](https://en.wikipedia.org/wiki/Torch_Computers):

 ![Alt text](photos/torch.jpeg)

-A sleek business machine with integrated display, keyboard, and disk drives, running a version CP/M called CPN.
+A sleek business machine running CP/M with integrated display, keyboard, and disk drives.
 What's not to like?

 At this point, eagle-eyed viewers might notice the UI looks suspiciously familiar!
 The secret is revealed looking inside the case [thanks to this video](https://www.youtube.com/watch?v=pNdYtTvEAQs):